 Zimbra is a groupware system that provides email, calendaring, integrated antivirus and spam filtering, and more for multiple domains.
-Available in several editions, this guide will help you get the Open Source Edition installed on your CentOS 5 Linux VPS.
+Available in several editions, this guide will help you get the Open Source Edition installed on your CentOS 5 Linode.

 We assume you’ve already followed the steps outlined in our getting started guide, and that your system is up to date.
 All configuration will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.

 Make sure your system is up to date by issuing the following command:

 Issue the following command to install several packages required by Zimbra: